Start in the north or the south?

-Obviously, your trip itinerary and aspirations for the trip may dictate where is the most logical port of entry.
 A majority of travelers seem to begin in the south by flying into Saigon.
 Flight prices are often cheaper for Saigon.
-Plus, according to some opinions, Saigon provides a slightly "softer" landing culturally for first-timers in Vietnam.
+Plus, according to many, Saigon provides a slightly "softer" landing culturally for first-timers in Vietnam.
 This can obviously be a good or bad thing, depending upon your point of view.

 Because of volume and other factors, flying into Saigon (airport code: SGN) is almost always cheaper than flying into Hanoi (airport code: HAN).

-The line runs from Saigon to places of interest in the north, including Hanoi.
-Overnight buses are another option for moving around, although train travel is certainly more enjoyable.
+The railway runs from Saigon to places of interest in the north, including Hanoi.
+Overnight buses are another option for moving around, although train travel is certainly more enjoyable for a long haul.
 Once in Hanoi, you could grab one of the low-cost domestic flights back to Saigon.
-International airfare to Western countries is usually cheaper from Saigon.
+Overall, international airfare to Western countries is usually cheaper from Saigon.

 Finding Cheap Flights to Vietnam

-If you're already in Asia, the cheapest flights to Vietnam often originate from Bangkok, Singapore, and China.
 The state-run Vietnam Airlines handles international flights to Australia, Europe, and the United States.
 Hanoi's airport serves as their hub.
 Check prices directly on their site before committing to a fare on a third-party booking site.
-Remember to check prices with private browsing turned on!

-If flight prices directly from your home city aren't favorable, consider hopping through one of the major hubs where passenger volume to Asia lowers prices.
+If fares for long-haul flightsfrom your home city aren't favorable, consider hopping through one of the major hubs where passenger volume to Asia lowers prices.
 The two busiest examples are Los Angeles and New York.
 Hopping through Bangkok may reduce the total ticket price, assuming you take the next hop with one of Southeast Asia's budget carriers.
 For instance, try flying LAX-BKK-SGN or JFK-BKK-SGN.
 Apply some flight-booking hacks to score the best price.